-- Moving out of an operating deficit position by year 5 and then maintaining a small but positive accounting result from Ordinary Operating Activities (an effective operating surplus in accounting terms for the balance life of the plan. - Maintaining a sustainable liquidity position within the life of the plan (measured by current ratio). - Renewing assets when required to maintain capacity of performance and associated levels of services.
-The proposed new LTFP will see renewal expenditure set at levels that effectively manage asset renewal demand profiles, reached in year 3 (measured by Asset Renewal Funding Ratio). - Contraction to debt service levels in the short to medium term delivering added capacity to borrow in the longer term when required. - Limit spending on new capital to restrict and control escalation in depreciation expense and in turn to focus on the City's current infrastructure suite.
+- Moving out of an operating deficit position by year 3 and then maintaining a small but positive accounting result from Ordinary Operating Activities (an effective operating surplus in accounting terms for the balance life of the plan. - Maintaining a sustainable liquidity position within the life of the plan (measured by current ratio). - Renewing assets when required to maintain capacity of performance and associated levels of services. - Contraction to debt service levels in the short to medium term delivering added capacity to borrow in the longer term when required. - Limit spending on new capital to restrict and control escalation in depreciation expense and in turn to focus on the City's current infrastructure suite.